haven-fi/solauto/programs/solauto/README.md

 More info can be found in the [rebalance section.](#rebalance)

-#### Cancel DCA

-Cancels the active DCA on the Solauto position.
-Only allowed to be invoked by the Solauto position authority.

 #### Close position

 Close the Solauto position and return all account rents.
 Only allowed to be invoked by the Solauto position authority.